SAIS-S2S-Technology/Roadmap/Roadmap.md

 We believe it is vital that the policy community is prepared to adapt to these new workflows.
 Recent discussions in the realm of military education present an important starting point.

+In addition, we believe in the importance of open-source frameworks for ensuring transparency through collaboration.
+Where possible, the policy community at large should engage with the open-source tools of engineering to advance its mission and develop new solutions.

 ## How we build and transfer knowledge

 SAIS.Technology S2S is built around student-to-student (S2S) learning model and draws on a distributed set of tools.
-Our work is dedicated to continously solving one problem: transfering a complex, technical subject to graduate students who have no background in the field and limited time to read up on the fundamentals.
+Our work is dedicated to continously finding better solutions to one problem: transfering a complex, technical subject to graduate students who have no background in the field and limited time to read up on the fundamentals.

 Rather than being a constraint, this problem works as the engine of SAIS.Technology S2S -- it enables and validates our educational model.
 Why?
 The environment we operate in -- defined by low resources, little time and a steep learning curve -- allows us to implement aspects of the adaptive workflows of software developement.
-Here's how this works:
+Here's how:

-We do not start the semester with a finished, unified educational product -- such as a lecture.
+We do not start the semester with a finished, unified educational product such as a lecture.
 Instead, we provide students with a set of prototypes that will evolve from basic functionality to a tailored, useful product as the semester progresses and -- on a longer horizon -- as SAIS.Technology S2S grows over time.

 We priotize that students participating in our programming workshops build a minimum viable product fast -- outline a short memo on testing machine learning algorithms, modify a bot playing an online strategy game --,'ship' that product by presenting it in a professional context, improve based on feedback and iterate the process.